 Howling Husky history

 Undoubtedly Australians have strong connection to working dogs.
 Owner of Howling Huskys, Jake Greaves, is one of those passionate men who got attached to the original working breed, the Siberian Husky.
 Honestly, Howling Huskys has simply fuelled his passion for the sport and most importantly his love for dogs.
-Jake became involved in dog sledding in 2008 starting as a competitive racer where he became very passionate about this unique breed.
-As the years went on, Jake realized that he loved sharing this amazing sport with people and began doing wheeled tours in the high country of Victoria and casually ran tours in the snow at Dinner Plain.
+Jake became involved in dog sledding in 2005 starting as a competitive racer where he became very passionate about this unique breed.
+As the years went on, Jake realized that he loved sharing this amazing sport with people and in 2008 began doing wheeled tours in the high country of Victoria and casually ran tours in the snow at Dinner Plain.
 In 2010 he established Howling Husky Sled Dog Tours and moved his tours to Mt.
 Baw Baw Alpine Resort, expanding to include Mt.
-Hotham in 2015 and Dinner Plain Alpine Village in 2016.
+Hotham in 2015 and Dinner Plain Alpine Village in 2016, also running in Lake Mountain Alpine Resort and Gumbuya Park in that time.

-Jake started racing with only 2 dogs but soon extended his family to a team of 8 racing dogs.
-Jake was one of the first people in Australia to competitively race dogs in the 8 dog class.
+Jake started racing with only 1 dog but soon extended his family to a team of 8 racing dogs.
+Jake was one of the first people in Australia to competitively race dogs in the 8 dog class in Dinner Plain.
 Jake and his 8 dogs soon stepped away from racing to focus on running tours.
 With a background in dog training, Jake's love for animals extends beyond his own dogs and to the wellbeing of all huskies and Arctic breeds as they are often misunderstood.

 In the past, Jake was highly involved with the rescue groups and would foster and rehabilitate those “trouble” dogs that couldn’t be placed into normal foster homes.
 Jake would work with them until they were ready to be rehomed into a forever home.
 Subsequently, he came across a few special dogs whose forever home stayed with Howling Huskys.
-He now has 42 huskies that are rescues out of his 51 in total.
+He now has 42 dogs mostly huskies that are rescues out of his 56 in total.
 Jake has a few special people who help with all aspects of the businesses, ensuring the dogs have the highest level of care and love they deserve.
-He couldn’t do it without these people especially his dedicated father, family and friends who continue giving him and his fur family ongoing love and support.
+He couldn’t do it without these people especially his dedicated Partner Kiri and his father, family and friends who continue giving him and his fur family ongoing love and support.

 Jake does extensive training with all dogs he encounters and loves to share his extensive knowledge of the breed.
 Howling Huskys pride themselves on the time and care given to their dogs.
 A unique attribute to Howling Huskys is once a dog becomes part of the pack it will live its' days out in the husky haven Jake has created for them.
 We do not rehome any of our retired dog or sell any of our puppies.
 In fact, these two groups of dogs work together as the retirees still love their job therefore help teach our young puppies or new rescues.